Prepositions are the small words that indicate relationship between things, such as “from”, “about”, “below”, “through” and so on.

 - á móti (against)

-The following prepositions always cause words to be in the fourth case (genitive):
+The following prepositions always cause words to be in the genitive case (fourth case):

 - til (to)